nikhil1901/Programs/README.md

 70, 71, 72, 73, 74, 75 of length 5.
 Here, one more continuous sub-sequence, i.e. 12, 13, 14, 15 is present.
 But, it is not the longest one in the given sequence.
 The aim of the program is to display the longest sub-sequence alongwith its length.

 5. TheBestInternetBrowser:
-Solution to 'The best internet browser' problem on hackerearth.com.
+Solution to 'The Best internet browser' problem on hackerearth.com.
 Here's the link: https://www.hackerearth.com/problem/algorithm/the-best-internet-browser-3/

 6. KaranAndEvenNumbers1: